Evie Sands: 1960s

-Sands' follow-up single, "I Can't Let Go", was lost amid the chaos following "Take Me For a Little While", leaving Brit invaders the Hollies clear to score a hit cover in spring 1966.
+Sands' follow-up single, "I Can't Let Go", was lost amid the chaos following "Take Me For a Little While", leaving "British invaders" the Hollies clear to score a hit cover in spring 1966.
 That same year, Sands debuted on Cameo-Parkway and continued the pattern of songs introduced by her becoming successful for other artists.
 In 1967, Sands' version of the Chip Taylor-penned "Angel of the Morning" got caught up in the label's business problems.
-Despite the single being one of the most-requested radio songs wherever played, and the initial 10,000 copies selling out, the label's pending bankruptcy aborted the record's potential success; a few months later, then unknown Merrilee Rush scored a top-ten single with the song.
+Despite the single being one of the most-requested radio songs wherever played, and the initial 10,000 copies selling out, the label's pending bankruptcy aborted the record's potential success.
+A few months later, then unknown Merrilee Rush scored a top-ten single with the song.
 Sands' last single release on Cameo-Parkway was "Billy Sunshine" in January 1968, which reached number 133 on Billboard's Bubbling Under Hot 100 Singles chart before Cameo's demise.

-In 1969 Sands finally scored with the A&M single "Any Way That You Want Me", a Chip Taylor composition previously recorded by both the American Breed and the Troggs in 1966.
+In 1969, Sands finally scored with the A&M single "Any Way That You Want Me", a Chip Taylor composition previously recorded by both the American Breed and the Troggs in 1966.
 A No. 1 hit in Birmingham, Alabama, Sands' "Any Way That You Want Me" also reached the top ten or better in Columbus, Ohio; Houston, Texas; San Diego, California; and a number of other cities.
 The record reached No. 53 on the Hot 100 and tied with Don Ho's "Tiny Bubbles" for most weeks (17) on that chart in the 1960s with a sub-50 peak.

 Also in 1969, Sands recorded "Maybe Tomorrow", composed by Quincy Jones with lyrics by Alan and Marilyn Bergman, for the film John and Mary.
 The song was released as a single by A&M Records and was also included on the A&M soundtrack LP.